A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Model Equations

 \subsection{Physics Model}

 For modest Knudsen numbers, ions in the bulk plasma will be nearly Maxwellian, and will thus be well approximated by collisional closures based on perturbative Chapman-Enskog expansions~\cite{chapman1990mathematical}.
 Due to the mean-free-path of an ion scaling with the square of the ion's energy, however, we anticipate strong deviations from a Maxwellian distribution at high energy.
-An accurate description of such deviations can be achieved by utilizing a test-particle collision operator, whereby the fast ion population is evolved under the assumption that collisions between the tail and Maxwellian bulk are dominant compared to tail-tail collisions~\cite{tang2014reduced}.
-Under such an assumption, the fast ion population can be described by a test-particle collision operator, resulting in the Vlasov-Fokker-Planck equation reducing to~\cite{mcdevitt2014comparative}:
+A non-perturbative treatment of such deviations can be achieved by utilizing a test-particle collision operator~\cite{Helander-Sigmar:book}, whereby the fast ion population is evolved under the assumption that collisions between the tail and Maxwellian bulk are dominant compared to tail-tail collisions~\cite{tang2014reduced}.
+In this limit, the VFP equation reduces to~\cite{mcdevitt2014comparative}:

 where the collisional coefficients are defined by:

 with the normalizations